symfony/symfony-docs/frontend/asset_mapper.rst

 TypeScript, by its very nature, requires a build step.

-JSX *can* be compiled directly to a native JavaScript file but if you're using a lot of JSX, you'll probably want to use a tool like :doc:`Encore </frontend/encore>`.
+JSX *can* be compiled directly to a native JavaScript file but if you're using a lot of JSX, you'll probably want to use a tool like :ref:`Encore <frontend-webpack-encore>`.
 See the `UX React Documentation`_ for more details about using with AssetMapper.

 Vue files *can* be written in native JavaScript, and those *will* work with AssetMapper.
 But you cannot write single-file components (i.e. ``.vue`` files) with AssetMapper, as those must be used in a build system.
 See the `UX Vue.js Documentation`_ for more details about using with AssetMapper.

+.. _asset-mapper-tailwind:

 Using Tailwind CSS
 ------------------